- You have the right to considerate, respectful, and timely care without discrimination.

 - You have the right to prompt treatment and continuing care after you have reached a maintenance level including follow-up care.

 - You have the right to request a transfer to another student if you are dissatisfied with your student doctor.
 However, requests to be transferred to another student on the basis of race, gender, religion, age, disability, sexual orientation, or ethnic or national origin are generally not honored.
-Requests for transfer must be made through the Patient Representative in the Office of Clinical Affairs.

 - You have the right to continuity and completion of your dental treatment.
 At the completion of active care, there will be a post treatment review to assess your case.
 Your record will be placed on maintenance status in the Preventive Dentistry System of the School of Dentistry.
 At periodic maintenance visits (usually every three to six months), you will be given a thorough examination of your mouth and your teeth will be cleaned.
 Care will be provided by a duty student.
 A patient who develops new treatment needs will be reassigned to a student doctor.